 - Are not in line with SATA CommHealth’s code of conduct

 SATA CommHealth has a whistleblowing policy to allow staff and other stakeholders to raise concerns or to report malpractices and misconducts in the company.
 The policy aims to encourage the reporting of such matters in good faith, with the confidence that persons making such report will be treated fairly and with due follow-up action.
-All whistleblowing reports, including the identity of the whistleblower will be treated with confidentiality.
+Click here for more details.

 Human Resource Committee